The Public Competition Enforcement Review: USA

 i Significant cases

-On 20 October 2020, the DOJ and a group of states filed a complaint against Google (which was later amended) alleging the company violated Section 2 of the Sherman Act by illegally maintaining a monopoly in markets for general search services, search advertising and general search text advertising.49 The complaint cites Google's agreements that allegedly: (1) 'lock up the preset default positions for search access points on browsers, mobile devices, computers, and other devices'; (2) require the 'preinstallation and prominent placement of Google's apps'; (3) 'tie Google's search access points to Google Play and Google APIs'; and (4) implement other restrictions.
+On 20 October 2020, the DOJ and a group of states filed a complaint against Google (which was later amended) alleging the company violated Section 2 of the Sherman Act by illegally maintaining a monopoly in markets for general search services, search advertising and general search text advertising.22 The complaint cites Google's agreements that allegedly: (1) 'lock up the preset default positions for search access points on browsers, mobile devices, computers, and other devices'; (2) require the 'preinstallation and prominent placement of Google's apps'; (3) 'tie Google's search access points to Google Play and Google APIs'; and (4) implement other restrictions.
 The complaint seeks injunctive relief.

-On 9 December 2020, the FTC and a group of states filed separate but relatively similar complaints against Facebook, alleging that the company monopolised a market for 'personal social networking services' in the United States in violation of Section 2 of the Sherman Act.51 The states' complaint also alleges that Facebook violated Section 7 of Clayton Act when it acquired Instagram and WhatsApp.
-Both complaints seek injunctive relief in the form of changes to Facebook's offending business practices and possible divestiture of Instagram and WhatsApp.
+On 9 December 2020, the FTC and a group of states filed separate but relatively similar complaints against Facebook, alleging that the company monopolised a market for 'personal social networking services' in the United States in violation of Section 2 of the Sherman Act.24 The states' complaint also alleges that Facebook violated Section 7 of the Clayton Act when it acquired Instagram and WhatsApp.
+Both complaints seek injunctive relief in the form of changes to Facebook's offending business practices, and possible divestiture of Instagram and WhatsApp.
 The FTC alleges that Facebook's market share is in excess of 60 per cent.
-The complaints focus on several examples of alleged exclusionary conduct, including: buying companies that present competitive threats to Facebook; imposing restrictive policies that unjustifiably hinder actual or potential rivals that Facebook does not or cannot acquire, such as conditioning access by third-party apps through application programming interfaces (APIs) on the apps' agreeing to not work with Facebook competitors and to not provide the same core functions that Facebook does; and placing restrictions on exporting data to competing social networks or an app that replicates a Facebook core function.
+The complaints focus on several examples of alleged exclusionary conduct, including: buying companies that present competitive threats to Facebook; imposing restrictive policies that unjustifiably hinder actual or potential rivals that Facebook does not or cannot acquire, such as conditioning access by third-party apps through application programming interfaces (APIs) on the apps' agreeing not to work with Facebook competitors and not to provide the same core functions that Facebook does; and placing restrictions on exporting data to competing social networks or an app that replicates a Facebook core function.

 ii Trends, developments and strategies